Epistemic Phase Transitions in Mathematical Proofs

-P\'{o}lya's \emph{Patterns of Plausible Inference} is a famous argument for the importance of this downward direction.
-It corresponds to Peircean abduction~\cite{pei,eco1988sign}, an epistemic process that now plays a central role in the study of contemporary mathematical practice~\cite{zalamea}.
-Abduction can, of course, be just as fallible as deduction, as demonstrated by long-standing gaps in proofs of famous theorems such as the Euler characteristic~\cite{lakatos2015proofs}, where the intuitive truth of steps in the proof leads one to neglect flaws in more basic claims, and the historically unexpected conclusion of G\"{o}del's Incompleteness Theorem.
+Abduction can, of course, be just as fallible as deduction, as demonstrated by long-standing gaps in proofs of famous theorems such as the Euler characteristic~\cite{formal_proofs}, where the intuitive truth of steps in the proof leads one to neglect flaws in more basic claims.